ISET/iset3d-v3/README.md

 The tools in this repository create spectral irradiance of realistic three-dimensional scenes.
 The tools work with a special version of PBRT **(pbrt-v3-spectral)** that we implemented.
 The implementation is available in a Docker container.

 To use these tools you must have Docker and Matlab installed.
-This repository also depends on ISETCam, and some people in our lab also require isetcloud.
+This repository also depends on ISETCam (or ISETBio), and some people in our lab also require isetcloud.
 More on that in the wiki.

 The general approach is the following